CristianBarragan/CoffeeBean/docs/01-Getting-Started/FAQ.md

 ## Does this replace Hot Chocolate or Dapper?

 No — it deliberately doesn't.
 Hot Chocolate remains the GraphQL framework, Dapper remains the SQL executor.
-Coffee Beanery sits between your domain model and those tools, generating the execution plan that connects them.
+Foundgine sits between your domain model and those tools, generating the execution plan that connects them.
 See [Architecture → Vision](../02-Architecture/Vision.md#what-coffee-beanery-is) for the full positioning.